Sri Lanka Railways S5: Incidents

-In 1970 due to an accident engine of No. 720 power car was destroyed.
-This 717-720 train-set were later refurbished with only one engine per train.
+In 1970 due to an accident, the engine of No. 720 power car was destroyed.
+These 717-720 train-sets were later refurbished with only one engine per train.

 Acquisition By Airport & Aviation Services Limited

 One S5 DMU (718-719) was chartered by Sri Lanka Airport & Aviation Services Limited and this was repainted in light blue and dark blue livery.
 The new painted S5's inaugural run was for IIFA Awards guests to Colombo Fort from Katunayake.